pu2clr/QN8066/README.md

 ### Important Notice

-Please be aware that the use of FM transmitters is regulated by the laws and regulations of each country.
-It is crucial to ensure that your use of this transmitter complies with the applicable legal requirements and does not violate any broadcasting regulations.
+Please be aware that the use of FM transmitters is regulated by the laws and regulations of each country. **It is crucial to ensure that your use of any FM transmitter complies with the applicable legal requirements and does not violate any broadcasting regulations**.

 ### Legal Compliance Guidelines